UPDATE! Due to Covid-19, all summer sessions are available as synchronous online programs. No on-campus summer programs are scheduled for 2021.

 The Claremont staff sponsors debate and leadership communication workshops for educational administrators and faculty, graduate students, community service organizations, non-profit groups, and businesses throughout the world each year.
 Students attending Claremont Summer programs benefit from the staff’s diverse training experiences learned from year-round programming.

-The Claremont staff has championship experience in multiple secondary school debate formats, including US models – MSPDP, HSPDP, policy, parliamentary, Lincoln-Douglas, public forum – and international debating designs – WSDC, BP, Karl Popper, All-Asians, East African Public Debate Program, as well as additional college/university formats.
+The Claremont staff has championship experience in multiple secondary school debate formats, including US models – MSPDP, HSPDP, YPDP, IPDP, policy, parliamentary, Lincoln-Douglas, Public Forum – and international debating designs – WSDC, BP, Karl Popper, All-Asians, East African Public Debate Program, as well as additional college/university formats.
 Of course, training in the Public Debate Program supports student achievement in these other debate formats.
 PDP students have won policy and Lincoln-Douglas high school championships and received top awards at a number of other major national debate competitions.
 In addition, students learning in the PDP have won the US and World Championships in British parliamentary (WUDC) debating, among many other college debate honors.

-7. UPDATED PROGRAM AND FORMAT INFORMATION
+8. UPDATED PROGRAM AND FORMAT INFORMATION

 The Claremont Summer programs are the only authorized instructional programs for Public Debate Program formats.
-Other summer debate institutes offering instruction in the HSPDP, MSPDP, and USWSDC formats have not been authorized by the Public Debate Program and are unlikely to offer the instructional advantages of Claremont Summer programming, including training in new format rules and conventions and consideration of program surveys, administrative reviews, and educational outcomes assessment.
+Other summer debate institutes offering instruction in the HSPDP, MSPDP, and other formats have not been authorized by the Public Debate Program and are unlikely to offer the instructional advantages of Claremont Summer programming, including training in new format rules and conventions and consideration of program surveys, administrative reviews, and educational outcomes assessment.

 Claremont Summer is a college bridge program.
 The program schedule is a mirror of student life at a highly selective college or university, appropriately developed for secondary school students.
-The instructional program is rigorous and challenging but students have extraordinary support networks – exclusive small group instruction, the ability to work with any and all faculty, optional time of several hours daily for review and Q & A, organized peer group mentoring, multiple practice sessions, etc. Instruction is skills-based; students should develop a portable set of organization, listening, critical thinking, note taking, public speaking, argumentation, and other skills that they can carry to other academic and career settings.
+The instructional programs are rigorous and challenging but students have extraordinary support networks – exclusive small group instruction, the ability to work with any and all faculty, optional time of several hours daily for review and Q & A, organized peer group mentoring, multiple practice sessions, etc. Instruction is skills-based; students should develop a portable set of organization, listening, critical thinking, note taking, public speaking, argumentation, and other skills that they can carry to other academic and career settings.